 - Experiencing suicidal thoughts/attempts

-When individuals are diagnosed with an eating disorder and depression, they find themselves trapped in an endless cycle of sadness and guilt because they struggle with achieving the ‘ideal body type’.
-Getting informed about the detrimental effects eating disorders and depression can have on individuals will encourage you or someone you love get the help needed to overcome both disorders.
+When individuals are diagnosed with an eating disorder and depression, they find themselves trapped in an endless cycle of sadness and guilt because they struggle to achieve their ‘ideal body type’.
+Getting informed about the detrimental effects eating disorders and depression can have on your life will encourage you or someone you love get the help needed to overcome both disorders.

 Anorexia Nervosa and Depression

-When individuals experience long-lasting feelings of sadness or question their self-worth, they may also be showing signs of depression.
-Questions of self-worth and feelings of hopelessness can cause individuals to cope by trying to restrict their caloric intake to achieve the ‘ideal body weight’.
-The obsession over the perfect body weight and self-image can completely overcome a person’s mind and can lead to negative thoughts and behaviors.
+Additionally, when someone experiences long-lasting feelings of sadness or questions their self-worth, they may also be showing signs of depression.
+Questioning your value while also feeling hopeless can cause you to restrict your caloric intake to as a coping mechanism to feel better by achieving your ‘ideal body weight’.
+The obsession over the perfect body weight and self-image can completely overcome a person’s mind and can lead to negative thoughts and potentially destructive behaviors.

 Bulimia Nervosa and Depression

-People with bulimia nervosa may also be diagnosed with depression because the repetitive cycles of binging and purging can cause neverending feelings of shame and sadness.
+People with bulimia nervosa can have a co-occurring diagnosed of depression because the repetitive cycles of binging and purging can cause never-ending feelings of shame and sadness.
 The constant fluctuation in weight and eating patterns can cause individuals to give up on achieving their ideal weight and can lead to social withdrawal and intense feelings of anxiety.

 Binge Eating Disorder (BED) and Depression